v-musoyan/hello-world/README.md

 # hello-world
 first project for git tutorial

-helo pipol
+hello people

-dis is a veri inportnt stoof
+this is very important stuff
-I ate strawberi jelli sadwich cuz it voz sad
+I ate strawberry jelly sandwich cuz it was sad